 However, certain investment funds can qualify as non-reporting FFIs for FATCA purposes.
 The most relevant categories of non-reporting FFIs that could apply to a Luxembourg fund are as follows:

-Similar categories of non-reporting FFIs also exist under the CRS, although this is generally more restrictive than FATCA in that respect.
+Similar categories of non-reporting FFIs also exist under CRS, although this is generally more restrictive than FATCA in that respect.
 While, for CRS purposes, there is also a collective investment vehicle exemption, this only applies to funds that are subject to a product regulation, which is not the case for a RAIF or unregulated AIF.
 It is also not possible under CRS to become a non-reporting FFI through the appointment of a sponsor.

-Luxembourg’s AML and KYC regime is aligned with EU legislation and other international standards, and aims to prevent money laundering, financing of terrorism and other financial crime, imposing strict obligations on financial institutions including investment funds and managers.
+Luxembourg’s AML and KYC regime is aligned with EU legislation and other international standards, and aims to prevent money laundering, financing of terrorism and other financial crime, imposing strict obligations on financial institutions, including investment funds and managers.

 The AML/KYC framework in Luxembourg is primarily based on domestic legislation of November 2004, as subsequently updated, and incorporates the EU’s fourth and fifth AML directives.
 This is supplemented by regulations and CSSF circulars clarifying AML/KYC obligations for financial institutions, as well as measures to ensure compliance with the recommendations of the Financial Action Task Force.